t4k/preserve-email/README.md

 - **Invalid HTML**: Gracefully handles malformed HTML content.
 - **Large Resources**: No size limits (browser/Thunderbird limits apply).

-## Development

-### Prerequisites

-- Thunderbird 91.0 or later
-- Basic knowledge of JavaScript and MIME/email formats

-### Key Files

-- **`manifest.json`**: Add-on configuration, permissions, and keyboard shortcut
-- **`background/background.js`**: Main preservation logic and MHTML generation

-### Testing

-1. Make your changes to the source files
-2. Reload the add-on in Thunderbird:
-   - Go to `Tools` → `Add-ons and Themes`
-   - Find your add-on and click the reload button
-3. Test with various emails containing remote resources

-### Debugging

-- Open Thunderbird's Developer Tools (`Tools` → `Developer Tools`)
-- Check the Console tab for JavaScript errors and processing logs
-- The background script logs detailed information about the preservation process

 ## License

 This project is licensed under the Mozilla Public License 2.0.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ## Acknowledgments

-This tool was developed with the assistance of AI models, including Google's Gemini and models from Anthropic and OpenAI, which were instrumental in debugging, code generation, and refining the implementation.
+This tool was developed with the assistance of AI models, including Google's Gemini and models from OpenAI, which were instrumental in debugging, code generation, and refining the implementation.

 ## Version History